 - Associate Professor of Clinical Medicine, Indiana University School of Medicine

-Dr. Mamlin is a senior medical informatics researcher and internist whose research interests include informatics interventions in resource-constrained environments, decision support systems, and open communities of practice.
-He is the co-founder and development lead of OpenMRS, an open source medical record system platform to support underserved populations, which is currently deployed in over 80 countries throughout the world.
+Dr. Burke Mamlin is a senior medical informatics researcher and internist whose research interests include innovative informatics interventions in resource-constrained environments, precision health, decision support systems, and open communities of practice.
+He is a co-founder and chief architect of OpenMRS, an open source medical record system platform to support underserved populations that is deployed in more than 40 countries around the world.

-For more than three decades, Dr. Mamlin has been involved in the design and development of computer applications for medicine at Regenstrief Institute with a focus on physician order entry.
-He helped create one of the premiere computerized physician order entry systems, the Medical Gopher, which, along with its successor, which was the foundation for Regenstrief’s Clinical Learning Platform.
-He has extensive programming experience and continues to practice medicine as a general internist while mentoring internal medical residents and informatics fellows.
+Dr. Mamlin has been involved in the design and development of computer applications for medicine at Regenstrief Institute for over four decades with a focus on physician order entry.
+He helped create the Medical Gopher Order Entry system, one of the premier computerized physician order entry systems.
+He has extensive programming experience, is board-certified in clinical informatics and continues to practice medicine as a board-certified general internist while mentoring medical residents and informatics fellows.

 Dr. Mamlin is most passionate when applying his experience at Regenstrief to the design and development of informatics solutions for underprivileged patients both at home in Indiana and in developing countries.

 Mamlin BW, Shivers JE, Glober NK, Dick JJ.
 OpenMRS as an emergency EMR-How we used a global good to create an emergency EMR in a week.
 Int J Med Inform.
 2021 May;149:104433. doi: 10.1016/j.ijmedinf.2021.104433.

 Verma N, Mamlin B, Flowers J, Acharya S, Labrique A, Cullen T. OpenMRS as a global good: Impact, opportunities, challenges, and lessons learned from fifteen years of implementation.
 Int J Med Inform.
 2021 May;149:104405. doi: 10.1016/j.ijmedinf.2021.104405.